 The Ukrainian media reported that the Russian side repeated their demands for Kiev’s forces to vacate the remaining parts of the four eastern and southern regions that Moscow has annexed.
 Ukraine of course rejected the demand.
 Indeed, these talking points at the Istanbul meeting would have been a plateful for a meeting that lasted only for an hour and forty minutes.

-Turkiye has joined as a stakeholder, as the pacemaking in Ukraine provides an opportunity for it to work closely with the US, which could have positive fallouts for the two main discords that put strains on it in the recent years — Syria and the Kurdish problem.
-The Kurdistan Workers’ Party (PKK) has taken a historic decision on May 12 to give up armed struggle and dissolve itself, which opens the possibility to end decades of political violence in Turkiye.
-The ‘peacemaker president’ in the White House can help Ankara to mediate a Kurdish settlement.
+Meanwhile, Turkiye has (re)joined as a stakeholder, as the peacemaking in Ukraine provides an opportunity for it to work closely with the US, which could have positive fallouts for the two main discords that put strains on it in recent years — Syria and the Kurdish problem.
+The Kurdistan Workers’ Party took a historic decision on May 12 to give up armed struggle and dissolve itself, which opens the possibility to end decades of political violence in Turkiye.
+The ‘peacemaker president’ in the White House can help Ankara.

-Turkiye has promoted the US’ normalisation with the Islamist government in Damascus.
-Trump’s meeting with Syrian President Ahmed al-Sharaa in Riyadh on Wednesday alongside the lifting of Washington’s sanctions against Syria, which shake up the geopolitics of the Middle East, will bring Turkiye and the US on the same page.
+Turkiye promoted the US’ normalisation with the Islamist government in Damascus.
+Trump’s meeting with Syrian President Ahmed al-Sharaa in Riyadh on Wednesday alongside the lifting of sanctions against Syria shake up the geopolitics of the Middle East, and bring Ankara and Washington on the same page.

 Erdogan held Zelensky’s hand through thick and thin.
 The high-tech Turkish drones supplied to Ukraine, which are to be manufactured locally, will significantly boost Kiev’s military capability.
-Turkiye, as the inheritor of the Ottoman legacy, is home away from home for an influential Tatar community.
+Turkiye, the inheritor of Ottoman legacy, is a home away from home for Tatar community.
 Tatar language is an Oghuz language descended from Ottoman Turkish.
+Ukrainian Defence Minister, a close associate of Zelensky, is an ethnic Tatar.
 In fact, Turkey has refused to recognise Crimea as part of Russia.
-Ukrainian Defence Minister, a close associate of Zelensky, is an ethnic Tatar.

 Moscow understands all this.
 Putin hastened to put behind the friction in Russo-Turkish relations in the downstream of the regime change in Syria last December to reach out to Erdogan on May 11 to discuss the direct talks between Russia and Ukraine in Istanbul.
 The Kremlin readout said Erdogan “expressed his full support for Russia’s proposal and emphasised his willingness to provide a venue for the talks in Istanbul.
 The Turkish side will offer all possible assistance in organising and holding talks aimed at achieving sustainable peace… The leaders have also expressed mutual interest in further expanding the bilateral ties in trade and investment and, in particular, implementing joint strategic projects in energy.”

 On the whole, Russia has scored a diplomatic victory insofar as its initiative on ‘Ukraine direct talks without preconditions’ has found acceptability with Trump.
 The format of yesterday’s talks implied a resumption of the Russian-Ukrainian talks in Istanbul in 2022.
-Putin manoeuvred brilliantly to scatter the game plan of the CoW4 which strove to pull aside Trump incrementally and become party to continuing the war in Ukraine.
+Putin manoeuvred astutely to scatter the game plan of CoW4 which strove to pull aside Trump and become party to its war plans in Ukraine.

-The leader of the Russian delegation and presidential aide Vladimir Medinsky (who also headed the Russian team at the talks in Istanbul in 2022) has told the media that Moscow is “satisfied” with the results of the talks and is ready to “resume contacts” with Kiev.
+The leader of the Russian delegation and presidential aide Vladimir Medinsky (who also led the talks in Istanbul in March 2022) told the media that Moscow is “satisfied” with the results of the talks and is ready to “resume contacts” with Kiev.

-That said, Moscow will not let down its guard either.
-Putin held a briefing session on May 15 with the permanent members of the Security Council, Russia’s highest policymaking body, to deliberate on the upcoming Istanbul talks, which was attended by the members of the Russian negotiating group.
+That said, Moscow will not let down its guard.
+Putin held a briefing session on May 15 with the permanent members of the Security Council, Russia’s highest policymaking body, to deliberate on the Istanbul talks.
 The Kremlin readout stated that Putin “set tasks and charted the negotiating position” of the Russian delegation in Istanbul.

-On the other hand, the Kremlin also asserted simultaneously that no matter the talks in Istanbul, Russia’s military operations in Ukraine shall continue.
+On the other hand, the Kremlin also asserted simultaneously that no matter the Istanbul talks, Russia’s military operations in Ukraine shall continue.
 With immaculate timing, Putin chose May 15 to also make the stunning announcement of the appointment of Colonel-General Andrey Mordvichev (nicknamed “General Breakthrough”) as the Commander of the Russian Ground Forces.

-But then, Zelensky is also moving on a dual track.
-Ukraine’s Finance Minister Sergeii Marchenko, 43, told a high-level panel at the European Bank for Reconstruction and Development annual meeting on March 14 in London, “To prepare for peace, you have to get ready for war.
+Zelensky is also moving on a dual track.
+Ukraine’s Finance Minister Sergeii Marchenko told a high-level panel at the European Bank for Reconstruction and Development annual meeting on March 14 in London, “To prepare for peace, you have to get ready for war.
 We have to plan.
 You may call me a cynic, but actually I’m just a Finance Minister.”